the-teachingRSE-project/competencies/competencies.md

 # RSE specialisations {#sec:rse-specialisations}

 What we have defined above are intended to be base skills that an RSE —irrespective of domain, place, and time, should know about.
-However, not all RSEs carreers are equal, they specialise in different areas, some of which we want to present below.
+However, not all RSEs' career are equal, they specialise in different areas, some of which we want to present below.
 Many of the specialisations may overlap, so the same RSE might, for example, work on data management and open science.
 We categorise them in such a way that categories can be seen as a specialisation within RSE-specific topics,